manufufu/WebDevelopment/README.md

 Use semantics in creating a web, instead of using div or span, use semantics or accessibility.

+### Use keyframes and transform with transition for simple animations

+You can look for animations on [Code pen](https://codepen.io/search/pens?q=hover)

 # Shopify Theme Development
 The goal is to learn Shopify Theme development, there isn't much a course on creating a theme for shopify but I hope you will learn a lot with this.